-Chester Arthur Burnett was born on June 10, 1910 near West Point, Mississippi.
-The young Chester worked in the cotton fields with his father where he got introduced to blues music which was very popular within the African-American community at the time.
-In 1930, Chester met Charley Patton who taught him how to play guitar.
-Chester then decided to pursue a career as a blues musician : Howlin’ Wolf was born.
+Chester Arthur Burnett was born on June 10, 1910, near West Point, Mississippi.
+The young Chester worked in the cotton fields with his father, where he got introduced to the blues.
+In 1930, Chester met Charley Patton who taught him how to play the guitar.
+Chester then decided to pursue a career as a blues musician: Howlin’ Wolf was born.

 In 1948, Chester Burnett left Mississippi to West Memphis, Tennessee, and worked for a local radio station called “KWE”.
 He also formed a band, “The Houserockers”, which included guitarists Willie Johnson and Matt Murphy, pianist Bill Johnson, drummer Willie Steel and harmonica players Little Junior Parker and James Cotton.

 In 1951, Chester met Sam Phillips, founder of Sun Records in Memphis, Tennessee.
 Howlin’ Wolf recorded his first hits: “Moanin’ At Midnight” et “How Many More Years”.
 In 1952, the bluesman moved to Chicago and signed a contract with Leonard Chess, founder of the famous blues label Chess Records.
 There, Howlin’ Wolf worked with composer and blues musician Willie Dixon who wrote some of his best songs, such as “The Red Rooster”, “Back Door Man” or “I Ain’t Superstitious”.
 His first LP, Moanin‘ At Midnight, was released in 1959.